NEPHROLITHIASIS

 Does anesthesia choice affect inflammation after kidney stone surgery?

-Knowledge-focused CompletedThis study looked at 90 adults having kidney stone surgery to see if the type of anesthesia (spinal vs general) changes inflammation levels.
-Researchers used standard blood test results from before and after surgery, without any extra blood draws.
-The goal was to learn more about…
+Knowledge-focused CompletedThis study looked at 90 adults having kidney stone surgery to see if the type of anesthesia (spinal or general) changes inflammation levels after the procedure.
+Researchers used standard blood tests taken before and after surgery to measure inflammation.
+No extra blood draws or t…

 Matched conditions: NEPHROLITHIASIS